 What to do

 Away from Krabi Town, Ao Nang is probably the best place to base yourself for beach-related activities.
-As well as the gorgeous Ao Nang beach, others such as Nopparat Thara beach and the three at Railay are just minutes away, meaning you’re sure to find one that’s just right for you.
+As well as the gorgeous Ao Nang Beach, others such as Nopparat Thara Beach and the beaches at Railay are just minutes away, meaning you’re sure to find one that’s just right for you.
 As well as bars and restaurants, Ao Nang is also a great place to book tours and excursions, such as diving trips and island tours that are well worth your time.

 Arguably the most famous of all of Thailand’s islands, there’s plenty to see and do at Phi Phi.
-The big one is Maya Bay, which was made famous after Leonardo DiCaprio’s Hollywood flick The Beach.
+The big one is Maya Bay, which was made famous thanks to Leonardo DiCaprio’s Hollywood flick The Beach.
 It’s a gorgeous bay surrounded by sheer limestone cliffs and home to a gorgeous stretch of soft, white-sand beach.
 There are plenty of beaches, bars and clubs to keep you busy on Phi Phi, and it’s probably the best place to party in the province, too.
-Try a night at the Reggae Bar; famed for its boxing ring in the centre of the bar, brave punters can enter the ring and trade blows for glory, a medal and that all-important free bucket of cocktail.
+Try a night at the Reggae Bar, famed for its boxing ring in the centre of the bar – brave punters can enter the ring and trade blows for glory, a medal and that all-important free cocktail bucket.

 For a more calming island experience, try Koh Lanta.
 Much larger than Phi Phi and with more beaches and natural spaces to explore, it has a bit of a reputation of being a “hippy” place, so you’re bound to have a relaxing time.
-That said, there’s still a vibrant nightlife scene there too, as well as plenty of cultural experiences to be found.
-Take a trip to the districts of Sala Dan and Lanta Old Town; the teakwood shop houses are a throwback to a forgotten time, and host a range of souvenir shops and restaurants serving fine fare.
+That said, there’s still a vibrant nightlife scene here, too, as well as plenty of cultural experiences to be found.
+Take a trip to the districts of Sala Dan and Lanta Old Town; the teakwood shophouses are a throwback to a forgotten time and host a range of souvenir shops and restaurants serving fine fare.